Questions raised in disabled pensioner’s grisly murder case

 Barrister Andrew Hoare, who took on Barallon’s case pro bono, argued that there was not enough evidence to suggest the killing was intentional.

-He said Barallon claimed he had "flipped out" after Mr Duffy sexually assaulted him, sending Barallon into a "blind rage".
+He said Barallon claime he had “flipped out” after Mr Duffy sexually assaulted him, sending Barallon into a “blind rage”.

 “It must be submitted that it was unreasonable for the jury to find he wasn’t provoked,” Mr Hoare said.